iodide-project/iodide/docs/workflows.md

 If you want to work with data stored on your local machine, or if you are encountering CORS problems while attempting to use a dataset from a remote serve, you may upload data directly to Iodide.

 Data is uploaded on a per-notebook basis -- rather than uploading data to your user account, you upload it to a specific notebook.
-To do so, go to the "revisions" page of you notebook, which is available at `iodide.io/{path to your notebook}/revisions`.
+To do so, go to the "revisions" page of your notebook, which is available at `iodide.io/{path to your notebook}/revisions`.
 On this page, click the gear icon and select "Upload a File".
 Once you've uploaded the file, it will be listed under the "Files" heading on this page.

 To access this file from your notebook, you would use a fetch cell with the syntax --
 ```